mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/10-static-content.markdown

 category: page
 slug: static-content
 sort-order: 0710
 meta: Serving static and media files are an important part of Python deployments.
-Learn more about static content on Full Stack Python.
+Learn about static content on Full Stack Python.

 # Static content